stefinfection/rubybrown/proposal.md

 *We are using \*.md documents with the intent of diff tracking.*

 ## Abstract
 We propose to build two separate robots to accomplish navigating the obstacle course, and drag racetrack.
-The first will be modularly constructed using both homemade components and some ordered from Adafruit and Amazon.
+The first will be modularly constructed using the STM32 Discovery board and both homemade and premade components from sources such as Adafruit and Amazon.
 The second will be a retro-fitted RC car with the RC module removed, and controlled via the STM32 Discovery board and accompanying peripherals.
 We realize our approach may seem a bit unorthodox, but feel we will meet the requirements set by the project, and retain the overarching goals of learning and having fun.

 ## [Parameters](proposal/parameters.md)